jonstewart/Sifter/README.md

 The user must also specify the appropriate stoplist.
 Available stoplists are listed in the Sifter stoplists directory.
 The example above uses the Windows XP stoplist.

-Stoplists are provided for different operating systems, and should correspond as closely as possible to the operating system on the evidence file.
+Stoplists are provided for different operating systems.
+The stoplist selected should correspond as closely as possible to the operating system on the evidence file.
 A basic English language stoplist (from the [Natural Language Toolkit](http://nltk.org)) is included with each operating system stoplist.
 Stoplists improve the quality of the results by ensuring queries and clustering operations do not include overly common terms in the search and clustering processes.

 Indexing will produce a great deal of console output, which is useful for debugging if an error occurs.